franjfal/franjfal.github.io/pages/matexp.md

 .flip-card {
   background-color: transparent;
   width: 100%;
-  height: 300px; /* Adjust height as needed */
+  height: 300px; /* Fixed height for consistency */
-  perspective: 1000px; /* This gives the 3D effect */
+  perspective: 1000px; /* Provides the 3D effect */
-  text-decoration: none;
-}
+  position: relative; /* Ensures child absolute positioning is relative to this container */ }

 /* Inner container that will be rotated */